janzeteachesit/100-days-of-writing/posts/008-inquiry-first meeting.md

 I've set up a doodle poll for us to select a month/day in which to meet, if that makes sense and we can go from there: http://doodle.com/poll/643kesbne59sh2wt

-•	Choose our first meeting day; Poll to follow.
+* Choose our first meeting day; Poll to follow.
-•	Clarify HOW to get Inquiry EOC release time;  Documentation to follow.
+* Clarify HOW to get Inquiry EOC release time; see below.

 We have release time for 2 whole days each.
 The structure I suggest is: